On analytic solutions of the driven, 2-photon and two-mode quantum Rabi models: Abstract

 \section{Abstract}

-Applying Bogoliubov transformations and Bargmann-Hilbert spaces, we obtain analytic representations of solutions to the 2-photon and two-mode quantum Rabi models.
-In each case, a transcendental function is analytically derived whose zeros give the energy spectrum of the model.
+By applying the Bogoliubov transformations and through the introduction of the Bargmann-Hilbert spaces, we obtain analytic representations of solutions to the driven Rabi model without ${\cal Z}_2$ symmetry, and the 2-photon and two-mode quantum Rabi models.
+In each case, transcendental function is analytically derived whose zeros give the energy spectrum of the model.
 The zeros can be numerically found by standard root-search techniques.
-We also present analytic solution to the driven Rabi model with broken ${\cal Z}_2$ symmetry.

 .1in

 {\it PACS numbers}: 03.65.Ge, 02.30.Ik, 42.50.Pq